J1 visa is residing journalists that will be covering news in China over 180 days.

 Applicants who are former Chinese Citizens or were born in Hong Kong, Taiwan or Macau, and this is your first time applying with your US passport, please click here for additional requirements.

 2. Visa Application Form : Download the fillable 2014 Edition Form (total 4 pages) The application must be fully completed on a computer, and printed on single-sided letter size white paper only.
 If you cannot view the page, please download adobe acrobat reader.
+If Adobe asks for you to download a font pack to type on the form, you can do so through adobe acrobat reader font pack.
 For ensure all your information is correct and if there is any information that does not apply to you or you do not know, please write N/A. For instruction and tips on completing the application, please see Chinese Visa Application Instruction.
 If you experience any problems downloading the form, please contact us to email a form to you.

 We offer a form filling service starting at $7 per application.